neondatabase/neon-postgresql-expert/markdown/neon_documentation.md

 updatedOn: '2024-01-12T16:49:12.349Z'
 ---

 The **Integrations** page in the Neon Console provides a hub for managing third-party integrations with your Neon project.
-Use these supported integrations to optimize and extend Neon's functionality and streamline your workflow.
+You can use these supported integrations to optimize and extend Neon's functionality and streamline your workflow.

-When visiting the **Integrations** page in your console, you'll notice different categories:
+When visiting the **Integrations** page, you'll notice different categories of integrations, which you can browse to find the one you need.

-- **Manage**: A list of integrations that have already been added to your project.
-- **Add**: Integrations that are available for you to add and use immediately.
-- **Request**: Upcoming integrations that you can express interest in to help prioritize their release.

 ## Manage integrations

-For integrations listed under the **Manage** section, click the **Manage** link to configure or remove the integration.
+For integrations listed as **Added**, you can click **Manage** on the integration card to configure or remove the integration.

 ## Add integrations

-For integrations listed under the **Add** section, follow the provided instructions to get started.
+For integrations that are not added, you can click **Add** and follow the instructions to get started.
+Some integrations support an automated integration setup.
+Others are documented integrations, which involve a manual setup procedure.

 ## Express interest in upcoming integrations

-For integrations listed under **Request**, you have the option to express your interest.
-This helps the Neon team gauge user demand and prioritize integration rollouts.
+Integrations that are not yet available have a **Request** button, which opens a modal where you can express your interest and share your use case.
+This information helps the Neon team prioritize integration rollouts and build exactly what you need.

-To express interest:

-1. Locate the integration you're interested in.
-2. Click the **Request** link.
-3. Type your message and click **Yes, I'm interested**.

 ## Suggest an integration

 If you can't find the integration you're looking for:

-1. Navigate to the bottom of the page.
-2. Click the **Suggest** link in the **Suggest an integration** card.
+1. Click the **Suggest an integration** button on the **Integrations** page.
-3. Fill out the necessary details for the integration you'd like to see added.
+2. Fill out the necessary details for the integration you'd like to see added.
-4. Click **Suggest integration**.
+3. Click **Suggest integration**.

-The Neon team will review your request and get back to you.
+The Neon team will review your request.

 # Operations